Ersanio/snes-assembly-book/docs/programming/branches.md

 ## Branches
 Branches are opcodes which control the flow of the code depending on the outcome of comparisons.
 Branches jump to a **label**.

 The branching opcodes have a range of -128 to 127 bytes.
 This means they can either jump 128 bytes backwards, or they can jump 127 bytes forward, relative to the program counter.
 One exception is BRL (Branch Long).
 BRL has a range of 32768 bytes (8000 in hex), which is a whole bank.
 If the branch goes out of range, the assembler gives an error.
-You’ll have to find a way to put the destination label into the branch’s reach.
+You'll have to find a way to put the destination label into the branch's reach.
 The "tips and tricks" chapter covers this.

 ## Labels
 Labels are basically text placed in code to locate an entry point of a jump or a "table".
 Labels are no opcodes or anything.
-It’s basically an easier way to specify an offset/address, because the labels get turned into numbers by the assembler.
+It's basically an easier way to specify an offset/address, because the labels get turned into numbers by the assembler.
 It is good practice to give labels meaningful names, for your own sake.
 Examples codes in this chapter will make use of labels.

 ## CMP
 To make comparisons, you usually compare the contents of A with something else.
 The primary way for that is the opcode `CMP`.